usgs/wdfn-blog/content/statsServiceMap.md

   - R
   - dataRetrieval

-description: Using the R package dataRetrieval Stats Service.
-keywords:
-  - R
-  - dataRetrieval

 ---

-<a href="mailto:wwatkins@usgs.gov "><i class="fa fa-envelope-square fa-2x" aria-hidden="true"></i></a> <a href="https://github.com/wdwatkins"><i class="fa fa-github-square fa-2x" aria-hidden="true"></i></a>

 Introduction
 ------------

 This script utilizes the new `dataRetrieval` package access to the [USGS Statistics Web Service](http://waterservices.usgs.gov/rest/Statistics-Service.html).
 We will be pulling daily mean data using the daily value service in `readNWISdata`, and using the stats service data to put it in the context of the site's history.
 Here we are retrieving data for July 12th in the Upper Midwest, where a major storm system had recently passed through.
 You can modify this script to look at other areas and dates simply by modifying the `states` and `storm.date` objects.

-To run this code, we recommend having either `dataRetreival` version 2.5.13 (currently the latest version on CRAN) or version 2.6.1 or later from GRAN.
+To run this code, we recommend having either `dataRetreival` version 2.5.13 (currently the latest release on CRAN) or version 2.6.1 (currently the latest Github release).

 Get the data
 ------------